TheSatoLab/Estimatation_of_transmissibility_of_each_viral_lineage/README.md

-# Estimatation of transmissibility of each viral lineage
+# Estimatation of the transmissibility of each viral lineage

 ## Summary
 To estimate the relative transmissibility of each SARS-CoV-2 lineage, we established a statistical model to represent the epidemic dynamics of each viral lineage based on the viral genomic surveillance data.

 We modelled the transition of the relative frequency of K types of viral lineages with a Bayesian multinomial logistic model as below: